seapagan/github-changelog-md/docs/usage/options.md

 The same notes apply to this option as to the `extend_sections` option above, you can use the inline array format or the verbose format as you prefer.

+## Custom Date Format

+The `date_format` setting allows you to specify a custom date format for the release dates.
+The default is "`%Y-%m-%d`" (`Year-month-day`) which will give you dates like `2023-10-01`.
+You can use any of the normal Python [strftime](https://strftime.org/){:target="_blank"} options to customize the date format.
+This is a full timestamp, so you can include the time as well if you want (though that is probably a bit overkill for a changelog).

+I quite like "`%B %d, %Y`" (`month day, year`) which will give you dates like `November 01, 2023`.

+There is no CLI option for this setting, so you will need to edit the config file manually if you want to change it.

 ## Ignored Labels

 There are a few labels that are ignored by default and will not be included in